-Chinese is one of the first people using currency instead of real goods to conduct trade activities.
+Chinese is one of the first people to use currency instead of real goods to conduct trade activities.

 China’s Bronze Age Coins

-These bronze money in the shape of shell were unearthed from a Shang Dynasty archaeological site in Shanxi Province, dating back to nearly 4,000 years ago.
+These bronze money in the shape of shells were unearthed from a Shang Dynasty archaeological site in Shanxi Province, dating back to nearly 4,000 years ago.

 A United Currency System